Caldbeck

 Caldbeck is closely associated with neighbouring village Hesket Newmarket, which is 1.5 mi to the east.
 The nearest town is Wigton, 7.8 mi north west of the village, Carlisle is 13.8 mi to the north, Cockermouth is 17 mi to the south and Penrith is 15.7 mi to the east.

 The parish church is dedicated to St. Kentigern.

 Caldbeck's closest fell is High Pike.

-Etymology
+Toponymy

 " 'The cold stream'; ON 'kaldr', 'bekkr'.
 The village and parish are named from the 'Cald Beck'..."
-(ON=Old Norse). " 'bekkr'...is the usual Lakeland name for 'stream', occurring some 200 times..."
+(ON=Old Norse). " 'bekkr'...is the usual Lakeland name for 'stream', occurring some 200 times...", normally written as beck.